AnoukSmet/Naturazy/README.md

 <a></a>
 ### **User Stories**

+* As a user, I want to be able to easily find the contact details from the property.
+* As a user, I want to find information about the policies and prices.
+* As a user, I want to see various images about the property and neighbourhood.
+* As a user, I want to be able to reach out to the property via the website.
+* As a user, I want to see what other people think about the property via testimonials and guest reviews.
+* As a user, I want to find easily where the property is located and if I can easily park my car.

 1. As a user I want that the website of a potential b&b to speak to my emotions right away.
 I need to have the feeling that I don't want to miss out on the amazing experience.
 Pictures are for me the most convincing.
 I expect to see pictures of the rooms, property in general but also of the environment.